ciscoheat/dataclass/README.md

 DataClass have some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a Haxe object.

-If you add `using dataclass.Converter;` to any module you'll get some useful extensions on the supported types:
+If you add `using dataclass.Converter;` to any module you'll get some useful extensions on the supported types.
+For `String`:

-### String

 ```
 .toBool()
 .toInt()